-Co-founder, program director, and teacher Brian Boyd has taught English immersion courses for more than 20 years and has directed English programs in Maine for the last 15 years.
+Co-founder, program director, and teacher Brian Boyd has taught English immersion courses for more than 25 years and has directed English programs in Maine for the last 20 years.
 A graduate of Harvard College (BA) and New York University (MA), he has taught writing and literature at New York University, College of the Atlantic, Rockport College, and the University of Maine, and has lived in Denmark, England, and France.
-His short stories have been published in magazines, and his interests, besides literature, include history, Celtic music, outdoor sports, and family activities.
+His interests, besides literature and languages, include history, Celtic music, art, nature, and outdoor sports.

 Teacher Corinne Wilson (MA University of Southern Maine, BA University of New Hampshire; student teacher at King Alfred’s College, Winchester, England) During her 20 years of teaching, Corinne has focused on the integration of reading, writing, and meaningful content.
 She has taught language arts in the public schools and privately instructed students on an individual basis.
 Corinne has been a tutor in such remote places as Bequia, a small island in the Grenadines.
 She also assisted in leading a small group of German-speaking professionals on a six-week hiking trek above the Arctic circle in the Brooks mountain range of northern Alaska.
 Corinne loves hiking, sailing, photography, music, reading, and knitting.
 Most of the time, when she is not teaching, Corinne is with her family sharing her love for the beautiful Maine coast.

 Teacher Nancy Killoran has a BA in History from the University of Maine, where she also completed an internship at the UMaine Intensive English Institute.
 She is the English Learner Coordinator for Regional School Unit 13 (Rockland and Thomaston, Maine), where she has worked with non-native English speakers in grades K-12 since 2008.